|Hold it! I think you're gonna like this picture!|

 LOVE THAT BOB was always a show that can be appreciated on two different levels.
 It's a well written Fifties sitcom, with misunderstandings and wit not unlike that of Henning's later smash THE BEVERLY HILLBILLIES, only more sexual.
 Much more.
 It's also well directed and acted (Davis won two Emmys and Cummings was nominated three times).
 But it isn't much of a stretch to see it as the 1950's equivalent of (say) a Playboy or Penthouse photographer who has been really affected by 15+ years of scantily clad models half his age throwing themselves at him, and----oh Hell, you have the link to the series overview in the first paragraph, just read it!
 Whether you consider it "good TV", or "so bad it's good" TV, LOVE THAT BOB is a must see.

 The self-contained storyline of BOB PLAYS MARGARET'S GAME was something of a throwback to the show's early days by this time, as Paul Henning filled the last two seasons of LOVE THAT BOB with several multi-episode story arcs.
 It is atypically lacking in action at Bob's photography studio, but otherwise serves as a decent enough introduction to what LOVE THAT BOB was all about.
 In other words, it's as witty, campy and un-PC to modern eyes as any other episode. (*** of four)

 Want to see BOB PLAY'S MARGARET'S GAME for yourself?
 Here ya go, courtesy of YouTube:

-Oh, and how did Bob do this episode? .500.
+I'd say he batted .500.
 He had to have scored with Gwendolyn, but definitely struck out with Doris.